 “Whilst you may not need anything for the inside of your home, what about the exterior?” suggests Liz.

 “How about contributions towards getting the garden professionally landscaped or a garden water feature?”
 Your guests will love feeling like they’ve contributed to what can be an expensive part of renovating a house.

 “How about a cookery experience for the two of you?” suggests Liz.
 “Brush up on your culinary skills so you can create a dinner party together.”

-At Wedding Ideas, we think that cooking together is an activity that can really bring couples closer – plus, you can both decide what your specialties are and treat each other!
+Cooking together is an activity that can really bring couples closer – plus, you can both discover what your specialties are and treat each other!

 “Personalisation is often a way ahead for the couple who really honestly have everything,” says Liz.